vmware-archive/vcd-ext-sdk/docs/_docs/intoduction.md

   </tr>
   <tr >
     <th class="concept-header-column">Solution project</th>
-    <td>The solution project is a NodeJS based monorepo project, which consists of subprojects.
-Each subrpoject represents different component of the solution.</td>
+    <td>The solution project is a NodeJS based monorepo project, which consists of sub-projects.
+Each sub-project represents different component of the solution.</td>
   </tr>
   <tr >
     <th class="concept-header-column">CARE Package</th>